-Examines the political, social, and religious history of the Greco-Roman World.
-Special emphasis on the contribution of archaeology to the study of the history of this region and its relation to ancient documents including the New Testament.
-Offered spring of even years.
-(Prerequisite: HIS 1 or permission of the instructor.
-Same as BHI 405.)
+Examines the political, social, and religious history of the Ancient Near East.
+Special emphasis on the contribution of archaeology to the study of the history of this region and its relation to ancient documents including the Old Testament.
+(Offered Spring Odd Semesters) (Prerequisite: HIS 1\\\ or permission of the instructor.)